Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Results

-Because the performance of the standard error estimates for the nugget parameter and partial sill are in a similar range, the effects of the sampling framework on them will be presented together first.
-The standard error estimates of the shape parameter differ in that their performance statistics are higher.
-They will be summarized afterwards.
-Tables containing the results of the simulation study results can be found in the appendix (Tables \ref{perftable_check_nugget}, \ref{perftable_check_sigma}, \ref{perftable_check_phi}).
+In the following, the effects of the sample size, sampling density, maximal distance and choice of threshold factor on the performance of the standard error estimation with check filtering are presented based on the grouped average outcomes.
+Tables containing the detailed results of the simulation study results can be found in the appendix (Tables \ref{perftable_check_nugget}, \ref{perftable_check_partial sill}, \ref{perftable_check_shape}). \\